 The Pledge of Allegiance: St. Jude the Apostle School

-BATON ROUGE - Today's Pledge of Allegiance comes from the 2nd grade at St. Jude the Apostle School.
+BATON ROUGE - Today's Pledge of Allegiance comes from Kindergarten at St. Jude the Apostle School.

 Be sure to watch The Daily Pledge every weekday on 2une In at 5:58 a.m. to see if your child's school is featured.